PatrickJS/awesome-angular/README.md

 * [angular-clickable-click](https://github.com/DanielKucal/angular-clickable-click) - Sets pointer cursor on elements using  standard `(click)` output and allows to disable such events
 * [angular-esc](https://github.com/DanielKucal/angular-esc) - Adds `(esc)` output fired by the Escape key
 * [ngx-konami](https://github.com/lauthieb/ngx-konami) - Simple directive to add easter eggs in Angular 2+ applications
+* [ngx-focus-control](https://github.com/Raiper34/ngx-focus-control) - Library to provide tools to work with focus and focusable elements to improve user interfaces and accessibility

 #### Layout Components